-The Empirical Rule applies to a normal, bell-shaped curve which is symmetrical about the mean.
+The Empirical Rule applies to a normal, bell-shaped curve than is symmetrical about the mean.
 It states that within one standard deviation of the mean (both left-side and right-side) there is about 68% of the data; within two standard deviations of the mean (both left-side and right-side) there is about 95% of the data; and within three standard deviations of the mean (both left-side and right-side) there is about 99.7% of the data.

 In the image below, we use the Greek letter sigma, σ, which is the symbol for the population standard deviation.
 The mean is the middle of the distribution and is indicated by the 0.
 Remember the Empirical Rule says “about” 68% of the data is between +1 and -1 sigma, σ.
 This is closer to 68.3%, but even that is still approximate.